EG-Miln/One-Score-Heartbreaks-Analyzing-Close-Games-in-College-Football/README.md

 ## Project Goals

 1. **Identify which team stats are most predictive of winning a one-score game.**
-   - We applied hypothesis testing (right-tailed two-sample t-tests) to identify statistically significant differences between winning and losing teams.
+   - We applied hypothesis testing (right-tailed two-sample t-tests) to identify statistically significant differences in the team stats of a one-score game between winning and losing teams.

 2. **Predict the winner of a one-score game.**
    - We built predictive models using logistic regression and random forest classifiers.